Derek Hough: Early life

 When Hough was 12, his divorcing parents sent him to London to live and study with dance coaches Corky and Shirley Ballas.
 Hough's sister Julianne joined him in London several months later.
 Originally intending to stay for three months, Hough remained in London for ten years (Julianne returned after five years).
 The Ballases helped tutor the two Hough children alongside their own son, Mark Ballas, schooling them at the Italia Conti Academy of Theatre Arts.
-They received training in song, theater, gymnastics, and many forms of dance, including jazz, ballet, and tap.
+They received training in singing, theater, gymnastics and many forms of dance, including jazz, ballet and tap.
 The three children formed their own pop music trio 2B1G ("2 Boys, 1 Girl") and performed at dance competitions in the UK and the U.S., and showcased UK television shows.
 Hough subsequently taught at the Italia Conti Academy of Theatre Arts.
 As well as being trained in many forms of dance, Hough can also play the piano, guitar, drums and bass.

 Career

 Competitive dancing and choreography

-Hough won the WDSF World Latin Championship in 2002, and the Blackpool U-21 Latin title with Aneta Piotrowska in 2003.
+Hough won the IDSF World Latin U-21 Championship in 2002, and the Blackpool U-21 Latin title with Aneta Piotrowska in 2003.
 He has won the LA Outstanding Dancer of the Year and New York Dance Alliance Outstanding Dance awards.

 On September 22, 2013, for the first time, the category for Outstanding Choreography for the Emmy Awards was moved to the Primetime Live Show, and all of the nominees in the category were to create and perform a number with the host of the show, Neil Patrick Harris.
 Hough, who was nominated for Dancing with the Stars, was part of that number, along with the other nominees.
 Ken Ehrlich, the executive producer of the show, stated, "It's definitely going to be an original number, something that hasn't been done before.
 It's going to utilize the talents of all of them to put this number together as choreographers."
 Hough then went on to win the Emmy Award for Outstanding Choreography.
 On September 12, 2015, Hough won his second Emmy Award for Outstanding Choreography, alongside Julianne Hough and Tessandra Chavez.
 This was both Julianne Hough's and Chavez's first Emmy win for outstanding choreography.
 Including the two nominations that he went on to win, Hough has been nominated for nine Emmy Awards for choreography.